markwiggles/Matrix/README.md

 @import "font-awesome";
 ```
 <h3>Create New Product</h3>
 Navigate to the backend using <i>/admin</i> and you be asked to login (use the email you specified in the install eg. spree@example.com, and password).
-You will see the admin area where you can go to the products -> +New Product, where you can add a product name, price, image etc.  Then navigate back to home menu.
+You will see the admin area where you can navigate to Products -> +New Product, where you can add a product name, price, image etc.

 <h3>Add Routes</h3>
 In <i>routes.rb</i> - mount <i>Spree</i> at <i>/shop</i>.
-Note the comment from the <i>Spree</i> developers.

 ```ruby
 # We ask that you don't use the :as option here, as Spree relies on it being the default of "spree"
 mount Spree::Core::Engine, :at => '/shop'
 ```
 Next, add a route which will navigate direct to the product that you want to sell.
-For this you will need to get the integer id for newly created product (here it is 17), from your database table.
+For this you will need to get the integer id for newly created product (here it is 17), from your database products table.
 ```
   Spree::Core::Engine.routes.draw do
     root :to => 'products#show', as: 'buy_product', :id => 17